cmtoomey/archive-blog/_posts/2016-03-31-MapboxStudioTableau5.md

 ![crowded](https://c2.staticflickr.com/2/1564/26067701156_3a19878b96_o.png)

 The good news here is that Mapbox just turned on a new feature for **all new maps** that will make labeling even easier.
 It's called compositing and I'll let you read about it [here](https://www.mapbox.com/blog/better-label-placement-in-mapbox-studio/).
-If you have an exiting style, you'll have to turn this feature on in the Debug menu.
+If you have an existing style, you'll have to turn this feature on in the Debug menu.

 But what if your labels just aren't showing up where you want them to?
 Maybe they are blanking out or something else is taking their place?